k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

        - Checks if the entity is reserved for another user in the task's target environment when running a load task without a sequence replacement, a delete task, or a reserve task.
 If the entity is reserved for another user, skips it, as it is unavailable.
        - Loads the available entities into the **[LU_NAME]_entity_list Cassandra** table in **k2view_tdm** keyspace (this table is also populated by the  Extract All Broadway flow), and updates the counter of the number of entities.

   3. Stage 4: Calls **CheckAndStopLoop** TDM actor (imported from the TDM Library).
-The **NUM_OF_ENTITIES** is an **external input parameter** and it gets its value from the task execution process.
+Set the **NUM_OF_ENTITIES** to be an **external input parameter** to get its value from the task execution process.
 It checks the number of entities inserted to the Cassandra table, and stops the loop if the custom flow reaches the task's number of entities.

      **Example**: